danjonpeterson/dti_preproc/README.md

 ##Make-Based Pipeline:

-   These scripts can be integrated into a processing pipeline based on ‘GNU Make’, using the approach described in [Askren et al 2016](http://journal.frontiersin.org/article/10.3389/fninf.2016.00002/full). **example_makefile.mk** can serve as a template, but will need to be modified for your particular environment
+   These scripts can be integrated into a processing pipeline based on ‘GNU Make’, using the approach described in [Askren et al. 2016](http://journal.frontiersin.org/article/10.3389/fninf.2016.00002/full). **example_makefile.mk** can serve as a template, but will need to be modified for your particular environment.

+   To help with functionality in make-based pipelines, there is the addtional flag `-T <name>` which allows you to supply a prefix to the temp directory to make sure two directiories don't end up with the same name while make is running concurrently.

 ##Files in the Repository